Fun With Stress 1.1

 Now imagine that Farid invites David over to his house for dinner.
 They are about to enter the apartment building when a helicopter flies over and loud bangs from fireworks are heard.
 All of a sudden David sees a hole in the air next to him where Farid had been standing.
 Then he sees him collapsed on the floor and looking anxiously.
 Assuming that David has never been in a hostile or warlike environment before, his brain will label the smell from the garbage container and sounds from the helicopter and fireworks much different than Farid’s.
 To David the smell might just represent everyday waste, the helicopter sound might remind him of a helicopter ride through the Grand Canyon, and the bangs of an awesome new year’s celebration.
 The input is the same, but their brains label it differently, creating a completely different meaning.

-In the next blogpost of this series we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.
+In the next chapter we are going to investigate how personal meaning is created out of the infinite amounts of input we absorb every single moment.
 For now,

 Jolly greetings,